SblipDev/PyServed/README.md

 [SERVER]: Waiting for a connection for files...
 ```

 To change the default port(8080), add the '-port XXXX' argument to the command and try again.
-If someone else conects using the pyserved 'pdsnd' command.
+If someone else conects using the pyserved 'pdsnd' command, enter the connection key which is showed.
 It will write the file to the current working directory

 ### To get files.